Instance-JS/Instance/docs/tags.md

 #

-## Annotated Table of Initial Tags
+## Annotated Table for Instance.js case convention default

 >It is unnecessary to even present a list of transformations here.
 The first letter of any element you may find is capitalized.
 That's it.
->However, for those who would like to peruse a (quite reasonably) comprehensive list of all elements, see master/docs/elements.md
+>For those who would like to peruse a (quite reasonably) comprehensive list of all elements, see master/docs/elements.md

 ```javascript
 new A() for <a>